shirakaba/expo/packages/expo-nativescript-adapter/README.md

 `expoEvent.body (Map<String, dynamic>)`: the payload of the incoming event.

-**Pro Tip:** _See other Universal Module Flutter plugins in the packages directory of this repository for more examples of how this adapter is used._
+**Pro Tip:** _See other Universal Module NativeScript plugins in the packages directory of this repository for more examples of how this adapter is used._